-- (1) Patent development: as at the end of 2015, the company had registered more than 30 patents in China; most of them relating to construction methods, applications and new materials, and software programming of a chemical equipment supply system. - (2) Talent incubation and academia-industry cooperation: the company has comprehensive on-the-job training programs in place to help employees develop skills required, and works with scholars to explore new innovations.
-The company has been collaborating with National Taipei University of Technology, National Taiwan University of Science and Technology, and National Chin-Yi University of Technology in an internship program since 2006, and allying with Feng Chia University. - (3) Energy-saving technologies: in light of rising global emphasis on energy-saving, green and low-carbon lifestyles, the company has devoted many resources into research on energy-saving construction techniques and products that help customers reduce costs by making more efficient use of available resources, and improving business competitiveness. - (4) Biotech research: The innovation, research, and development efforts in the implementation of biotech pharmaceutical projects were mainly reflected in the system impact assessment (SIA).
-Modern biotech pharmaceutical companies must comply with the PIC/S GMP requirements and GEP (Good Engineering Practice) is the cornerstone of PIC/S GMP while SIA is at the core of GEP.
-The standard SIA operating procedure researched and developed by the Quality Control Department applies to projects during the design stage.
+- (4)Biotech research: The innovation, research, and development efforts in the implementation of biotech pharmaceutical projects were mainly reflected in the system impact assessment (SIA).
+Modern biotech pharmaceutical companies must comply with the PIC/S GMP requirements and GEP (Good Engineering Practice) is the cornerstone of PIC/S GMP while SIA is at the core of GEP. - The standard SIA operating procedure researched and developed by the Quality Control Department applies to projects during the design stage.
 Quality control engineers and system engineers apply the standard SIA operating procedure while performing internationally approved assessments of all systems involved in biotech pharmaceutical projects comprehensively.
-By successfully implementing the standard SIA operating procedure, it helps set a clear goal while biotech pharmaceutical projects are being qualified, which not only saves the manpower and time needed for a project but also perfects the qualification logic for biotech pharmaceutical projects.

-- (5) Studies on rationalized production procedures: in-depth studies on project owners' production procedures are helpful to facilitate communications with them.
+By successfully implementing the standard SIA operating procedure, it helps set a clear goal while biotech pharmaceutical projects are being qualified, which not only saves the manpower and time needed for a project but also perfects the qualification logic for biotech pharmaceutical projects. - (5)Studies on rationalized production procedures: in-depth studies on project owners' production procedures are helpful to facilitate communications with them.
 Doing so allows the company to make adjustments and help project owners optimize the efficiency of their production environment.
-Due to the extensive range of industries that the company's services touch on, it is imperative for the company to gain in-depth knowledge of production procedures involved before recommending any solutions to customers. - (6) Corresponding Budget
+Due to the extensive range of industries that the company's services touch on, it is imperative for the company to gain in-depth knowledge of production procedures involved before recommending any solutions to customers.

+(6)Corresponding Budget

-Research projects Current Progress Expected research expenditure in the future Completion Date Project Description Major factors that will impact future success We are continually applying for related patents 12,890 Dec.
-2016 Construction techniques are optimized.
-Personnel participate in research Encouragement and support from management as well as industry-academi Opening of Acter Elite courses 120 Dec.
-2016 On-the-job training strengthens job skills, while cooperative R&D projects with academia pursue further innovation and breakthroughs.
+Research projects Current Progress Expected research expenditure in the future Completion Date Project Description Major factors that will impact future success We are continually applying for related patents 72,176 Work completed according to schedule from Oct.
+2017 Construction techniques are optimized.
+Personnel participate in research Encouragement and support from management las rriallas Opening of training courses 80 Dec.
+2017 On-the-job training strengthens job skills, while cooperative R&D projects with academia pursue further innovation and breakthroughs.
 Combining academic knowledge with practice Passing down technical applications